abhivaikar/seed-static-site/src/content/privacy-policy.md

 - **Data Access**: Only data you create within the extension

 ### 2. **Active Tab**
-- **Purpose**: To scan and fill forms on the current page (AI Auto Fill feature)
+- **Purpose**: To scan and fill forms on the current page (AI Auto Fill feature only)
-- **Data Access**: Only when you explicitly click "Scan Page" or "Generate & Fill"
+- **When Active**: ONLY when you explicitly click "Scan Form" or "Generate & Fill" in the AI Auto Fill tab
+- **Data Access**: Only reads visible form field labels and types from the current page
 - **What We Do**: Read visible form field labels and types, fill them with generated data
+- **Important**: DataSeed does NOT run on all websites automatically.
+The extension only accesses page content when you actively use the AI Auto Fill feature.

 ### 3. **Scripting**
-- **Purpose**: To inject the content script that enables form filling
+- **Purpose**: To dynamically inject the content script ONLY when AI Auto Fill is used
+- **When Active**: ONLY injected into the current tab when you click "Scan Form" or "Generate & Fill"
-- **Data Access**: No data collected, only used to interact with form fields
+- **Data Access**: No data collected, only used to interact with form fields on the current page
+- **Important**: Unlike many extensions, DataSeed does NOT automatically inject scripts into every website you visit.
+Scripts are only injected on-demand when you explicitly use the AI Auto Fill feature.

 ### 4. **Host Permissions**
 - **ai.openai.com**: To send requests to OpenAI API (if configured)